dpbangera95/IMDb-Flutter/README.md

-# flutterimdb
+# IMDb Flutter App

-A new Flutter application.
+An application built using Flutter, which fetches and displays movie info, from an opensource IMDb API.

 ## Getting Started